 Yes.
 There is no need for you to change your course of study, your choice of major, or any plans that you have made to study for the remainder of your course.

-If you are currently enrolled in one of these courses, such as the Bachelor of International and Global Studies, you will have the option to undertake some components of the new curriculum in your current course and still graduate with the Bachelor of International and Global Studies.
+If you are currently enrolled in one of these courses, such as the Bachelor of International and Global Studies, you have the option to undertake some components of the new curriculum in your current course and still graduate with the Bachelor of International and Global Studies.

 Domestic contribution amounts and international tuition fees change every year.
-Changes in 2018 will be typical of rate changes in previous years and are not related to the new curriculum.
+Changes from 2018 will be typical of rate changes in previous years and are not related to the new curriculum.
 Find out more about tuition fees.

 No, the choice to change to a new curriculum version of your course is yours – subject to the eligibility requirements.
-The changes in 2018 will allow you to continue and complete your current studies without any impact.
+The changes in 2018 allow you to continue and complete your current studies without any impact.

-If you change to a course in the new curriculum, you can’t go back to your previous course.
+If you do change to a course in the new curriculum, you can’t go back to your previous course.